Keywords; inter scalene triangle, thoracic outlet.

-Vital structures pass through this passage on their way to the arm.
-In a small percentage of cases the subclavian vein passes through the triangle bringing venous blood back from the arm.
-Then swelling of the arm is a possibility; a clot is not common, but must be first differentially diagnosed, obviously.
+Vital structures pass through this passage on their way to the limb.
+In a small percentage of cases the subclavian vein passes through the space bringing venous blood back from the arm.
+Then swelling is a possibility; a clot is not common, but must be first differentially diagnosed, obviously.

-Spasm of the scalene muscles, a subluxated first rib or a cervical rib are often at the root of conditions like carpal tunnel syndrome; tingling in the fingers always excluding the pinkie.
+Spasm of the scalene muscles, a subluxated first rib or a cervical rib are often at the root of conditions like carpal tunnel syndrome; tingling in the fingers always excludes the pinkie.

 A thoracic outlet syndrome, as it is known, very frequently does affect the pinkie as the lowermost trunk of the brachial plexus lies directly on the first rib.

 Remember, the classic carpal tunnel syndrome where the median nerve is pinched in the wrist, never affects the pinkie.